minemidnight/eris-wiggle/README.md

 		* If next isn't called, the middleware cycle ends
 		* Accepts no parameters
 	* The order of middlware functions executed is as follows
-		* The first middleware function added (expected to be command parser)
+		* Middlewares with a priority >= 50
 		* All category or command middlewares (not the executing of them)
 		* The rest, besides commands, in order of which they were added
 		* All commands are last (the execution of them)
+		* Each middleware is sorted by priority, then the order in which they were added
 	* Built in middleware
 		* Accessing: `wiggle.middleware` is an object of middlewares built in (not a instance of wiggle, but what is returned from `require("eris-wiggle")`)
 		* Usage: each middleware in the built in middleware is a function which returns a middleware function to be used (ex: `client.use("message", wiggle.middleware.commandParser())`)